 From your search or tag, you can create a report with the analytics that show the impact on your company’s bottom line.
 While KPI’s may vary from company to company, most will want to report on the total number of articles received, their virality, and how they drove traffic back to the company website.
 Our Media Exposure, Top Social Echo, and Google Analytics widgets are a good place to start.
 While the analytics show a visual representation of your earned media, it is up to you to weave the full story of how you got those stories published.

-Be prepared to talk about the behind the scenes work that goes into the analytics you are presenting.
-After finalizing the analytics in your report, create a shared dashboard or Insight Report to present to your stakeholders.
+Be prepared to talk about the behind-the-scenes work that goes into the analytics you are presenting.
+After finalizing the analytics in your report, create a shared dashboard or Custom Report to present to your stakeholders.
 In addition to the metrics from your dashboard, add external data such as the pitches you sent and the outreach stats.
 Use this opportunity to show how your time and energy is spent and demonstrate how this benefits the company’s bottom line.
 This is your time to shine!

 Refine Your Outreach